 PAUL BLOOM is the Brooks and Suzanne Ragen Professor of Psychology at Yale University.
 His research explores how children and adults understand the physical and social world, with special focus on morality, religion, fiction, and art.
 He has won numerous awards for his research and teaching.
 He is the past-president of the Society for Philosophy and Psychology, and co-editor of Behavioral and Brain Sciences, one of the major journals in the field.

-Bloom is the author or editor of six books, including Just Babies: The Origins of Good and Evil (Crown, forthcoming).
-He has written for scientific journals such as Nature and Science, and for popular outlets such as The New York Times, The Guardian, The New Yorker, and The Atlantic Monthly.
+Bloom is the author or editor of several books, including Just Babies: The Origins of Good and Evil and Against Empathy: The Case for Rational Compassion.
+He has written for scientific journals such as Nature and Science, and for popular outlets such as the New York Times, the Guardian, the New Yorker, and Atlantic Monthly.